 "I understood my responsibility," said Kramer.
 "If I don’t get a great block, we don’t do it.
 I understood perfectly."

-"I don’t know if the execution on that drive, under those conditions, will ever be surpassed," said Packers tackle Forrest Gregg
+"I don’t know if the execution on that drive, under those conditions, will ever be surpassed," said Packers tackle Forrest Gregg.

 The Cowboys had time to try some desperation passes, but they all fell incomplete.
 The "Ice Bowl" was over.
 Packers 21, Cowboys 17.
 The Green Bay Packers were NFL champions again.
 They went on to win Super Bowl II two weeks later in somewhat warmer conditions in Miami, Florida.